-If you hit a wild animal
+If you hit a wild animal: Comprehensive coverage

 Hitting an animal on the road (the most common is a deer collision) is covered by comprehensive coverage.
 If you don’t have comprehensive coverage on your car, you’re out of luck.
 In some states, laws or insurance regulations keep car insurance companies from raising your rates if you make a comprehensive claim.
-Even in the states whose laws do not stop car insurance providers from raising rates due to a comprehensive claim, many auto insurance providers will not up your premiums due to a comprehensive claim.
+Even in the states whose laws do not stop car insurance providers from raising rates due to a comprehensive claim, many auto insurance providers will not increase your premiums due to a comprehensive claim.
 It is not the same for collision claims.

-If you injure your own pet
+If you injure your own pet: No coverage

 Technically, because your pet is your own property, your vehicle’s property damage liability insurance would not normally pay veterinarian bills if you hit your own pet with your car.
-In general, your own vehicle’s liability coverage never covers your own personal items that you hit - such as your mailbox, garage door, fence or pet.
-Some auto insurance policies include coverage for pets, but this is if they are harmed inside of your vehicle during an auto accident, not if they were outside of the vehicle and hit by your car.
+In general, your own vehicle’s liability coverage never covers your own personal items that you hit — your mailbox, garage door, fence or pet.
+Some auto insurance policies include coverage for pets, but this is if they are harmed inside of your vehicle during an auto accident, not if they were outside the vehicle and hit by your car.

-If you injure someone else’s pet
+If you injure someone else’s pet: Liability insurance

 You could use your car’s liability insurance to pay someone else’s veterinarian bill if you injure their pet with your car.
 You may, however, have a case to say you were not negligent and thus not at fault and have to pay if the pet was off its leash in a roadway or driveway.
 In most states, you wouldn’t be totally liable since the owner should have control over their pet.
 If that is the case, you may be assigned a portion of liability, and your auto policy may pay for a portion of the pet owner’s related bills, depending on your state’s negligence laws.

 State Farm Simple Insights.
 “How likely are you to have an animal collision?”
 Accessed January 2023.